paulMuema/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 753 hello - gives all permissions to owner, read and execute permissions to group owner and write and execute permissions to other users. chmod --reference=olleh Hello - sets mode of file hello to be the same as olleh's mode chmod a+X * - creates a script that adds execute permission to all sub directories of current directory for owner, group owner and all other users.
-Regular files are not changed. mkdir -m 751 my_dir - creates a directory my_dir with permissions 751 chgrp school hello - changes group owner to school for file hello telnet towel.blinkenlights.nl - Plays StarWars IV episode in terminal
+Regular files are not changed. mkdir -m 751 my_dir - creates a directory my_dir with permissions 751. chgrp school hello - changes group owner to school for file hello. telnet towel.blinkenlights.nl - Plays StarWars IV episode in terminal. chown --from=guillaume betty hello - changes owner of file hello to betty only if owner is user guillaume.